 Socket Type - As mentioned above, the type of socket a motherboard has will be your primary concern.
 We briefly covered this in our previous CPU post too, but in essence, the CPU you choose will be compatible with a particular Socket Type.
 For example, AMD's 3000 and 5000 series processors use what's known as an AM4 socket.
 Meanwhile, the 10th Gen processors from Intel utilise the LGA1200 socket.
 When you choose your processor, check its socket type and simply compare to available motherboards.

 It's also worth noting that newer processors sharing the same socket type as a previous generation may still need compatibility checks.
 This is due to motherboards using what's known as a BIOS (Basic Input-Output System).
 This firmware controls the basic behaviours and initialisation of the various components connected to the motherboard.
 As such, older motherboards (generally those that are already owned and are being re-used, or those that have been sitting on retailer shelves for an unusually long time) may require a BIOS update in order to be compatible with a newer processor.
-Something to bare in mind, especially when looking at the latest Ryzen chips from AMD.
+Something to bear in mind, especially when looking at the latest Ryzen chips from AMD.

 The easiest way to find out whether a motherboard is compatible with your chosen processor is to simply visit the manufacturer website and navigate to the corresponding CPU Support page.
 This should then list all compatible processors, as well as which BIOS version supports them.